2 Age of Exploration

 Printing & Paper

 Cartography wouldn’t have flourished during the Renaissance without improvements in printing and paper.
 Chinese and Korean movable-type print invented in the 11th c.
 CE lent itself well to European languages with fewer letters than Chinese and more linear design than classical Arabic.
-Incorporating the screw press design of traditional wine presses and using lead rather than wood type, Europeans including Johannes Gutenberg built printers that made books like Marco Polo’s Travels possible.
+Incorporating the screw press design of traditional wine presses and using lead rather than wood type, Europeans including Johannes Gutenberg built printers that made books like reprints of Marco Polo’s earlier Travels possible.
 Gutenberg, the son of goldsmiths, created a tin and lead alloy for letters and an adjustable mold to make the letters bigger or smaller.
 He also developed an oil-based ink that, unlike water-based, was viscous enough to adhere to the letter blocks.
 Gutenberg set his early type to look like hand-written manuscripts, but the potential was there for simpler, mass-produced type that revolutionized politics, economics, religion, literature, and science.
 The new book-reading market also renewed interest in the ancient Greeks and Romans, as their works could reach a broader audience.
 Seemingly incidental details about letters and numbers and how we reproduce information have had a profound impact on history.

 European printers increasingly used paper, yet another Chinese and Arab import.
 China monopolized wood- and cotton-based paper technology for centuries, but Arabs captured paper-makers in a battle with Tang Dynasty invaders in 751 CE, triggering the Islamic Golden Age as Arabs made paper from mulberry bark.
 That technology made its way to southern Europe with Islamic expansion, providing the paper that made Gutenberg’s printer viable.
 Italians along the Amalfi Coast advanced the art of making paper from wood along with traditional animal parchments (e.g. calf vellum).
 Gutenberg launched a revolution in the 1440s like that of the Internet in the 1990s.
 Printing allowed for knowledge to accumulate, opening the path for more progress than oral traditions allowed.
 But it also created more strife because people confronted with “too much information” are more likely to read and learn selectively, hardening their positions on issues like religion and politics.
 Thus, the Renaissance inadvertently led to the violent sectarianism of the Wars of Religion that tore apart Christian Europe periodically in the 16th and 17th centuries — another key motivator for American expansion.